twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/advanced/install-packages-declaratively.md

 ```

 Now, when you run `chezmoi apply`, chezmoi will execute the
-`install-packages.sh` script with when the list of packages defined in
+`install-packages.sh` script when the list of packages defined in
 `.chezmoidata/packages.yaml` changes.

 [homebrew]: https://brew.sh